jdohertydev/runit/README.md

 <details>
 <summary>USER STORY: View Registrations</summary>

-As an event organizer, I want to view registrations for my events so that I can manage participant details effectively.
+As an event organiser, I want to view registrations for my events so that I can manage participant details effectively.

 </details>

 <details>
 <summary>USER STORY: Send Notifications</summary>

-As an event organizer, I want to send notifications to participants so that I can communicate important updates or changes.
+As an event organiser, I want to send notifications to participants so that I can communicate important updates or changes.

 </details>

 <details>
 <summary>USER STORY: Manage Event Logistics</summary>

-As an event organizer, I want to manage events on the platform so that I can effectively organize and oversee race logistics.
+As an event organiser, I want to manage events on the platform so that I can effectively organise and oversee race logistics.

 </details>